Zavihs/zavihs.github.io/README.md

 http://zavihs.github.io
 ================

-Based/Forked from angular-seed.git

-This is a simple Web App project I am building to learn various web technologies.
+This is a simple website project I am building to learn various web related technologies.
-Created with AngularJS, Jquery, Bootstrap, may contain various code to assist with the WebApp such as infinite-scroll angular library.
+Created with AngularJS, Bootstrap, and a bit of Jquery.
+Contains some miscellaneous libraries such as the infinite-scroll angular library.